paragdakle/emailcoref/README.md

 Corpus containing 46 Enron email threads manually-annotated for entity coreference resolution task.
 The actual emails can be downloaded from [here](https://www.cs.cmu.edu/~./enron/).

 More details are available in [our paper]() (which should be cited if you use or discuss this corpus in your work).
+Currently the link does not point to a copy of the paper but this will be updated soon.

 </p>
 <div class="highlight highlight-source-shell"><pre>